College Football Playoff considering expansion to 12 teams

 Even if the format is adopted — no earlier than this fall — there was no indication in the proposal about when an expanded playoff could be in place.
 The soonest would seem to be for the 2023 season, but it is probably more likely to be after the 2026 season.

-A selection committee would still be involved but a 12-team playoff would not limit how many teams can come from any one conference.
-The conference champions would receive first-round byes and teams 5-12 would face each other in four games played on campus sometime during the two-week period following conference championship weekend, typically early December.
+A selection committee would still be involved, and the proposed 12-team playoff would not limit how many teams can come from any one conference.
+The four highest-ranked conference champions would receive first-round byes and teams 5-12 would face each other in four games played on campus sometime during the two-week period following conference championship weekend, typically early December.

 The plan calls for no re-seeding of the bracket as teams advance.
 Quarterfinals would be hosted by bowl games on New Year's Day —- unless that falls on a Sunday, in which case those games will be played Jan.
 2 — and an adjacent day.